 St. Andrew’s is one of seven Catholic parishes participating each year in the Habitat Catholic Coalition Build.
 This build provides a new home for a qualifying family in the Raleigh area.
 All St. Andrew’s parishioners are invited to donate time working on the house or providing lunches for the Catholic Coalition volunteers.

 STAY TUNED FOR MORE INFORMATION ON HOW YOU CAN HELP THIS MISSION!
-During this Year of Mercy please consider participating in this wonderful Corporal Work of Mercy, to shelter the homeless!
+Please consider participating in this wonderful Corporal Work of Mercy, to shelter the homeless!

 Open to all who wish to volunteer.
 No experience is necessary.
 Families, parish groups, high-schoolers (age 16 and older) are all welcome.
 We also need help providing lunches for the volunteers.
 Anyone interested in helping build an affordable home for a family is welcome to help.